jw2856/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Validation Accuracy = 0.941
 ```

-I ran the model a few times, and my best model results were:
+I trained the model a few times, and my best model results were:
 * training set accuracy of 99.7%
 * validation set accuracy of 96.0%
 * test set accuracy of 94.0%

 I used with the suggested LeNet architecture, with parameter settings as indicated above.
 From the outset, it seemed like the base architecture seemed to work decently, though did not hit the target validation accuracies for this project.
 When the results started to indicate that overfitting the test set might be occurring, dropout was very successful, and turning up the number of epochs seemed to push me consistently past the target accuracy.

+Here is a sample of an Epoch/Loss graph from one of the training runs:

+![alt text][epoch-loss]

 ### Test a Model on New Images

-Here are five German traffic signs that I found on the web:
+Here are five German traffic signs that I found on the web, cropped to be square and converted to 32x32:

 ![alt text][image1] ![alt text][image2] ![alt text][image3]
 ![alt text][image4] ![alt text][image5]